nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-aspera-connector.md

 ![10-aspera.png](nx_asset://462aa78e-525d-4b97-a8b2-27791a999a60 ?border=true)

-- **Complete transfer** means to create the related documents in the Nuxeo application (once all files have been uploaded).
+- **Complete transfer** means to create the related documents in the Nuxeo application (once all content has been uploaded).
  When completing a transfer, the "common metadata" is propagated to all Nuxeo documents (except where single/bulk metadata edits override them).

 #### Aspera Download